 A number of valves and chambers are located above the proposed longwalls.
 These chambers, valves and pipe fittings are small in size and are connected via flange adapters.
 It is expected that the chambers, valves and fittings will act as anchors to the ground during subsidence, allowing the PE pipe to stretch or compress in response to mining-induced differential horizontal movements.
 While there is potential for impacts to occur at these locations, many similar structures are located within the Tahmoor sewerage system and no impacts have occurred to chambers, valves and other pipe fittings during mining.
 There is, however, a remote chance that anomalous ground deformation could occur during extraction of the proposed longwalls.

 Any impacts are expected to be of a minor nature which could be easily remediated.
-It is recommended that Tahmoor Coal develop management strategies, in consultation with Sydney Water, to manage these potential impacts.
+A Subsidence Management Plan has been developed in consultation with Sydney Water to manage potential impacts on the sewer infrastructure within the Study Area.